-So, designers came up upon a User Interface element known as a Search box.
-Let us understand more about a search form of the website before jumping into the testing part.
+So, designers came up with a User Interface element known as a Search Box.
+Let us understand more about the search form of the website before jumping into the testing part.

 The box will then pull out relevant results from the contents of the whole site for easy access.
 It is a search box.
-We gave a very general and typical example of a search box; however, they come in wholly customized types.
+We gave a very general and typical example of what it is; however, they come in various customized types.

 So, what is the need of going through some extra steps and adding a search box to your website?
-Search boxes are a minor yet essential part of a website as they allow users to find what they came for in an instant.
+It is a minor yet essential part of a website as they allow users to find what they came for in an instant.

 The ease of access is not the only benefit of adding a search box.
 It works in a double benefit fashion.
-When you add search form to your website, it gives you valuable data about what the users are searching.
+When you add a search form to your website, it gives you valuable data about what the users are searching for.
 It helps in establishing the performance of different articles or products on your website.

 Moreover, you will get information about the product that is in high demand but not present on your website.
-Search box data helps websites in improving their services as per user behaviours.
+Search box data helps websites in improving their services as per user behaviors.

-The same information, when obtained through surveys and third-party applications can cost you a lot of money.
-Search boxes provided valuable business information free of cost.
+The same information, when obtained through surveys and third-party applications, can cost you a lot of money.
+The search box provides valuable business information free of cost.

-The only things required in setting up an efficient search box on your website is some time-consuming efforts and an in-depth test search process.
+The only thing required in setting up an efficient search box on your website is some time-consuming effort and an in-depth test search process.